xytovl/steam-runtime-tools/bin/system-info.md

         **unknown** (if we appear to be in a container but the type is unknown), or **none** (if we do not appear to be in a container).

+    **flatpak_issues**
+    :   An array of flags describing potential problems with Flatpak, such as a version that is too old or cannot create subsandboxes.

     **flatpak_version**
     :   The version string describing the Flatpak container.
 This key is optional and is not provided if it could not be determined or if the